-Northern Beaches Council has prepared a draft DCP that sets out supporting built form and urban design provisions that complement the proposed planning controls.
+Northern Beaches Council is preparing a development control plan (DCP) that sets out supporting built form and urban design provisions that complement the new planning controls.
+The finalisation of Council's DCP and development contributions plan will enable development applications to be progressed once the precinct is rezoned.